Gain access to personalized product screening, the best pricing, rewards, and more!

 JT Eaton Answer Boric Acid Dust

-When targeted insects ingest it, it poisons their stomach causing them to lose their appetites and eventually they die via dehydration.
+When targeted insects ingest it, it poisons their stomach, causing them to lose their appetites, and eventually, they die via dehydration.

 Tools Needed